root-project/web/manual/getting_started_with_root/index.md

    };
 {% endhighlight %}

-In this case, `rootcling` does not have enough information about the [TTree](https://root.cern/doc/master/classTTree.html) class to produce the correct dictionary file.
+In this case, `rootcling` does not have enough information about the {% include ref class="TTree" %} class to produce the correct dictionary file.

 If you try this, `rootcling` and compiling will be error free.
 However, instantiating a